bry-git/CSD440/README.md

 Server side scripting in PHP for Bellevue university

 ### Running the modules
-this repo is using docker to provide an environment on macOS to avoid installing XAMPP on my laptop.
+This repo is using docker to provide an environment on macOS to avoid installing XAMPP on my laptop.
+Once built the index can be found at `http://localhost:8080`
 - build
 ```bash
 ./build.sh